BuffaloPanic/electron-drag-drop/README.md

 # electron drag & drop

-Playing with drag and drop functionality of the ElectronJS framework.
+Playing with drag and drop between app and system functionality and system file management